thormeier/breadcrumb-bundle/README.md

     # config.yml
     thormeier_breadcrumb: ~

-If you want to change the template used:

-    # config.yml
-    thormeier_breadcrumb:
-        template: 'my twig template path'

 The template defaults to a very basic one, providing a `<ul>` with `<li>` and `<a>` for every breadcrumb.

 ## Usage

 ### Basic

-A breadcrumb tree is created by trhe fields `label` and `parent_route` in the `defaults` of a route.
+A breadcrumb tree is created by the fields `label` and `parent_route` in the `defaults` of a route.
 Basic tree example:

     # routing.yml